 It’s also important to keep in mind that the Tijuana police are not known for being too helpful to tourists.
 They will do their best to keep the peace and protect you from violence but in the case of petty theft, you’re pretty much on your own.

 Police corruption is an issue in Tijuana.
 An officer can stop you on the street, search you, accuse you of a crime, and ask you to pay a bribe.
 Some officers ask you to hand over your wallet.
 This type of corruption is fairly common, unfortunately.
 The best way to avoid corrupt police is to obey the law and try not to draw attention to yourself.
 Dress down and walk with purpose.
+For more info, check out my guide to police corruption in Tijuana.

 For more information on safety, check out my article: Is Tijuana Safe?
 Avoiding Common Scams and Crime.